-For example, when you click the “View Our Work” button on the Hayden Index Page demo content, it scrolls down the page to the linked Moreau section.
-The URL changes to include the page slug at the end: #moreau-hayden.
+For example, when you click the View Our Work button on the Hayden template's demo site, it scrolls down the page to the "Moreau" section.

+- Brine - Ajax loading can conflict with anchor link behavior.
 As an alternative, use the built-in Index navigation.

 - Pacific - You must add -section to the end of the link.
-See Step 4 below for more information.
+See Step 3 below for more information.

 Copy the slug from the URL Slug field.
 You'll use this slug to create an anchor link.

-Then follow these steps:
+Next, follow these steps: